makersacademy/CV/README.md

 - Managed projects on my own from initiation to completion
 - Worked alongside Clients, Design Teams, on-site Tradesmen and other Contractors

-#### Self-taught Web Development

-During a year out of University in 2014, a friend and I set up a Bitcoin Brokering business.
-We managed to set up a viable business by finding profitable artbitrage opportunities whilst minimizing any fees incurred through the banking system.
-This included developing a professional relationship with a major UK Bitcoin Exchange, and we were invited to their inaugral *Professional Bitcoin Brokers* meet.
-After a few months of trading, we decided to create a website using PHP, MySQL, html and javascript to minimise fees even further.
-We had never been taught any programming languages and embarked on the project utilising primarily youtube and stackoverflow.
-Despite finishing the project and deploying it on Amazon Web Services, we never went live as we weren't confident about handling financial transactions with our self learnt knowledge.

 ## Education

 #### Makers Academy (October 2018 - December 2018)